Does Coolant Evaporate? (Coolant Loss)

 Within the closed coolant system, there is nowhere else for the water to go.
 Although a small amount of air may be present, it’s negligible.

 Evaporation can also only occur at the surface of a liquid.
-As the water is pumped through the system, the surface in contact with air is as good as negligible (if existent at all).
+As the water is pumped through the system, the surface in contact with air is as good as insignificant (if existent at all).

 Thus, a minuscule amount of water may evaporate when the engine is on.
 But you could probably count the droplet losses on one hand.